sghuang19/slidev-addon-naive/README.md

 >    in Markdown files.
 > 2. Pascal Case convention aligns with other components used in Slidev.

+## Known Issues

+- The `uno.config.ts` file in your project will be **overridden** by this addon.
+  If your slides rely on the configurations in that file, consider using this addon in a **"headless" mode** by copying the necessary code directly into your project instead.

 ## Latest Changes

 - **`v0.6.0`:** Added full support for UnoCSS utility classes.
 No more `!`